‘The stars at night are big and bright, deep in the heart of Texas…’

 To date, 15 of the 17 counties making up the Hill Country Alliance, an organization dedicated to the enhancement and preservation of the region, have passed resolutions supporting efforts to pass dark skies legislation.

-Current Efforts to Protect the Natural Nighttime Environment Across the Country
+Current Efforts to Protect the Natural Nighttime Environment Across the Country:

-At least 18 states, the District of Columbia and Puerto Rico have laws in place to reduce light pollution.
+At least 19 states, the District of Columbia and Puerto Rico have laws in place to reduce light pollution.
 The majority of states that have enacted “dark skies” legislation have done so to promote energy conservation, public safety, aesthetic interests and astronomical research capabilities.

 Most state laws are limited to outdoor lighting fixtures installed on the grounds of a state building or facility or on a public roadway.
 The most common dark skies legislation requires the installation of shielded light fixtures which emit light only downward.
 Replacement of unshielded with fully shielded lighting units often allows for use of a lower wattage bulb, resulting in energy savings.
 Other laws require the use of low-glare or low-wattage lighting, regulate the amount of time that certain lighting can be used, and the incorporation of Illuminating Engineering Society (IES) guidelines into state regulations.